Lionel Bordeaux: Sinte Gleska University president

 Between 1971 and 1973, Bordeaux pursued a PhD in educational administration at the University of Minnesota.
 He completed his studies, but before he could finish his dissertation, he was approached by Stanley Red Bird Sr., founder of Sinte Gleska University (SGU), who asked Bordeaux to leave his studies and become the university's president.
 Tribal leadership wanted Bordeaux to lead the college, due to his knowledge and respect of Sicangu language and culture.
-Bordeaux accepted, resigned from the BIA, and was inugurated on February 3, 1973, by 12 medicine men.
+Bordeaux accepted, resigned from the BIA, and was inaugurated on February 3, 1973, by 12 medicine men.

 Bordeaux pushed a focus on preserving Lakota culture in the college's curriculum.
 Under his leadership, SGU became the first tribal college to become a tribal university.
 SGU also became the first tribal college to become accredited at both the bachelor's and master's degree levels.
 Its first master's degree program was offered in elementary education.